icehouse-ventures/laravel-mermaid/README.md

 # laravel-mermaid
 Simple Mermaid diagrams for Laravel applications.
 Laravel Mermaid is a package that allows you to easily generate Mermaid diagrams in your Laravel applications.
+Diagram types include flowcharts, user journeys, entity relationship diagrams and mind maps.
+You can find out more about the Mermaid JS library at https://mermaid.js.org

 ## Installation